stas-malavin/Momocs/Momocs-todo.md

 FUSE
 ====

-Reduce the number of fuctions, make sructure of the package more consistent: coo_rotate and coo_rotatecenter coo_smooth and coo_smoothcurve many other such cases
+Reduce the number of fuctions, make structure of the package more consistent: coo_rotate and coo_rotatecenter coo_smooth and coo_smoothcurve many other such cases